subvertnormality/mosaic/README.md

 With your devices assigned, you're ready to begin the rhythm and harmony design process.

-### Rhythm section composition
+### Rhythm section design

 The rhythm of your track is crafted using the [Pattern editor](#pattern), accessible by pressing the third button in the global menu cluster located at the bottom left of your grid.
 A pattern in Mosaic is defined as a sequence composed of 64 trigs, notes, velocities, and duration data, spanning 64 steps.
+Patterns are the building blocks of your rhythm section.

-The pattern editor provides multiple tools to create intricate rhythms.
+The pattern editor provides multiple tools to create these building blocks.
 You can input trigs manually in an XOX style, or choose from predefined banks featuring bass, snare, and hi-hat patterns.
 For more complex needs, explore using Euclidean patterns or those from Noise Engineering's Numeric Repetitor.
 To add unique rhythmic variations, apply a tresillo modifier, which introduces a 3-3-2 repeating pattern.
 These rhythm types can be blended by selecting and "painting" them onto the grid.
 To learn more about this process, refer to the [adding trigs](#adding-trigs) section.

 After establishing a pattern of trigs, assign [note](#adding-notes) and [velocity](#adding-velocity) data.
-These patterns will later be integrated and remixed to form your rhythm and harmony sections.
+These patterns will later be merged and remixed to form your rhythm and harmony sections.

 ### Harmony design